-The FRC would review these documentations and provide appropriate feedback and guidance to support the adoption.
+The FRC would review these documentation and provide appropriate feedback as necessary.

-7.0 Key considerations for effective Adoption
+6.0 Key considerations for effective Adoption

-7.1 Materiality
+6.1 Materiality

-IFRS S1 requires that an entity shall disclose material information about the sustainability-related risks and opportunities that could reasonably be expected to affect the entity's prospects.
-Sustainability information is deemed material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that primary users of general purpose financial reports make on the basis of those reports, which include financial statements and sustainability-related financial disclosures and which provide information about a specific reporting entity.
+Reporting entities in line with IFRS S1 are required to disclose material information about the sustainability-related risks and opportunities that could reasonably be expected to affect the entity's prospects.
+Sustainability information is deemed material if omitting, misstating or obscuring it could reasonably be expected to influence decisions that primary users of general purpose financial reports make on the basis of those reports, which include financial statements and sustainability-related financial disclosures that provide information about a specific reporting entity.